Cold Weather Tips

 - When the temperature drops, feral cats will look for any warm place.
 This includes under the hoods of cars where they can be seriously injured or killed when the car starts.
 Bang on the hood of your car before starting it.

-- When coming in for the outdoors dry your pet off, wipe their legs, paws, and stomach.
+- When coming in from the outdoors dry your pet off, wipe their legs, paws, and stomach.

 - Use pet safe salt when salting your drive and sidewalks.